icaps2023/icaps2023.github.io/content/program/workshops/rddps.md

  - Eyal Weiss, Ariel Felner and Gal Kaminka: **A Generalization of the Shortest Path Problem to Graphs with Multiple Edge-Cost Estimates**

 ## Workshop Schedule

+The workshop will take place on July 10.

 <table cellpadding="2" cellspacing="2" class="waffle">
 	<thead>